solid-contrib/solid-tutorial-angular/chapter5.md

 The main aspect of this tutorial is realtime updates via websockets.
 Solid uses a pub/sub mechanism to allow users to subscribe to a resource, and will send pub updates when one of those resources changes.

-Websockets are built into the browser and are started using tje `new WebSocket()` syntax.
+Websockets are built into the browser and are started using the `new WebSocket()` syntax.